Best Mattress for Arthritis Pain Relief

 4. Quality Materials

 Good quality materials are expensive, no doubt!
 But they are inevitable for great performance and durability in a mattress.
-A high-quality mattress will not sag, will last over time and ensure comfort for arthritis patients.
+A high-quality mattress will not sag, will last over time and ensure comfort for senior arthritis patients.
 Check with the mattress provider on where they source their materials.

 5. Allows For Shifting